griffinjmbur/griffinjmbur.github.io/_research/2026-research-statement.md

 In my future research, I plan to expand on the third chapter of my dissertation.
-I am particularly interested in developing systematically the link between the unified framework for decomposition analysis based on the Shapley approach [@shorrocks2013] and recent research by scholars working in the potential outcomes framework [@elwert2025].
+I am particularly interested in developing systematically the link between the unified framework for decomposition analysis based on the Shapley approach and recent research by scholars working in the potential outcomes framework.
 Scholars in the latter tradition have developed a robust framework for identifying causal effects in the (ubiquitous) situation where assignment to a treatment is non-random, while scholars in the former tradition have focused their attention on the problem of assigning a given factor a particular "contribution" to inequality, depending on the inequality measure and model used.
-These traditions have developed largely in isolation from one another but address fundamentally similar problems: when is it possible to say that factor $X$ actually "explains" some outcome $Y$, and when is this illusory?
+These traditions have developed largely in isolation from one another but address fundamentally similar problems: when is it possible to say that factor
+$$X$$ actually "explains" some outcome $$Y$$, and when is this illusory?
 The causal identification framework can be brought to bear fruitfully on the slightly older but important literature on inequality decomposition.

 Finally, I should note the connection of my research to my teaching.
 I am an especially teaching-focused scholar, and my research is closely tied to my